Caprivi Strip, Namibia - Things to Do in Caprivi Strip

 Where to Stay

-Katima Mulilo town center
+Katima Mulilo town area

 Bwabwata National Park camps